-Bulgaria is one of the
+Bulgaria is quickly becoming of the most

-her help, adoptions out of Bulgaria have been
+In the past few years, adoptions out of Bulgaria have been

 steadily increasing and special-needs children have